jordanamorais/learning-web-perf/README.md

 * Now, you could see the mobile device connected in Chrome on your laptop/PC.
 Type the website address which you want to debug.
 * After that, you will have some controls like `inspect`, `focus tab`, `reload` and `close` the website you want, and will be able to start the debugging.

+> *TIP* : When you are inspecting the website in Chrome Dev Tools with the mobile device connected, you can enable `screencast` in Developer Tools (phone icon, at the top left corner) in order to mirror the device screen in Chrome Dev Tools to facilitate the debugging process.

 ## Web Performance Tools